 GEOG704: Communicating Geography

-Communicating Geography, a required course for new graduate students in the Department of Geography at UNC, has two major objectives.
-The first objective is to introduce new graduate students to the discipline of Geography and to explore the ways in which geographers approach a wide range of research topics through a focus on current faculty research within the department.
-The second objective is to enhance the graduate school experience and help students succeed in graduate school and beyond by working on professional development skills.
+Communicating Geography is a required course for new graduate students in the Department of Geography at UNC.
+In this course, we will: 1) introduce new graduate students to the discipline of Geography and explore the ways in which geographers approach a wide range of research topics through a focus on current faculty research within the department; 2) help students get started on developing their own research; and 3) enhance the graduate school experience and support future success in graduate school and beyond by working on professional development and communication skills.